XxSNiPxX/core-game-protocol-beta/README.md

 ---

+## 🛠️ Future Plans

+To make integration with the Core Game Engine even easier, upcoming releases will include:

+- 🧰 **Official SDKs** for frontend and backend:
+  - Simplified hooks to check passport status, mint, and fetch inventory
+  - Plug-and-play wallet connection (EVM & Solana)
+  - Game loop utilities for seamless tick/update syncing

+- 🕹️ **Game Dev Starter Templates**:
+  - React + Ethers + Tailwind template with built-in passport + inventory
+  - Integration guides for Unity or Godot (via WebAssembly/JS bridge)

+- 🧩 **Dynamic Facet Loader**:
+  - Drop-in support for adding modules to your game without writing Solidity

+These tools are being designed to let developers **focus on gameplay**, not contracts — so creating an on-chain game will be as easy as importing a library.

+Stay tuned.

+---

 ## 📌 Notes

 This dashboard is **intended for hackathons, early developer adoption, and demos**.
 Not all features are polished or intended for production use yet — focus is on demonstrating the **modular facet architecture** in action.